VimsRocz/IMU/docs/MATLAB/Task1_MATLAB.md

 - Create a small map with `geoplot` or `geoscatter` showing the derived position.
 - Annotate the latitude and longitude on the plot.
 - Save the figure as `results/<tag>_location_map.pdf` unless disabled.
+- Refer to the [standardized legend terms](../PlottingChecklist.md#standardized-legend-terms) for consistent naming when adding legends.

 ## Result